 If you’re staying in The Hague for longer, there are few more places I’d advise you to visit.

 If you are visiting with kids, make sure to go to the underwater world at the Sea Life at Scheveningen.
 You will see there various sea creatures, including sharks and stingrays.
-Check their website.
+Check their website for more details.

 If you like taking nature photos, go to one of the dune parks along the coast – Westduinpark, Oostduinpark or even Meijendel (a little outside of the city) – sand dune reserves are rich with bird life.

-The Hague is a green city and there are few big parks within it.
+The Hague is a green city and have many parks and green spaces.
 Take a walk in Park Sorghvliet or Scheveningse Bosjes (Scheveningen Woods) next to each other.
 Go out for a picnic in Haagse Bos – a huge green park in the middle of the city, with a playground, lake, Huis Ten Bosch (Royal residence) and many walking tracks among the trees.

 Visit Louwman Museum to see world’s oldest private car collection.
 From antique cars to James Bond’s Aston Martin and to Formula 1 racing cars – quite an extensive collection to admire.
 Check their website for tickets and opening hours.